Zhen-Su/Maze-Hunt/README.md

   ##  Update Logs

   * 1.1 When client connect to server (Through TCP socket) , client can send their own information to server,and server can save this client object and its info into a list.

   * 1.2 After client connect to server, server can give this player an ID and server's UDP port through TCP socket.

   * 1.3 Player can send their own info(postion,ID,direction……)  to server after successfully connect to Server.

   * 1.4 Server can broadcast the messages which receive from someone to all Clients (players).

   * 1.5  Player can see each other movements,but still some bugs.

   * 1.6 fixed bugs, player can see each other's movements with no bugs!

   * 1.7 CREATEMAZE mode: When Player1 click CREATEMAZE then he/she create a room, player1 will be a server.
 Other player2 click JOINMAZE then enter Player1 ip ,this player2 can join the room which created by Player1.

+    * 1.7.2 fix camera and integrate with collectable ……

+    * 1.7.3 pleayer can genearte in random position in multiplayer mode

+    * 1.7.4 fix motion bugs in multiplayer mode